slonigiraf/whitepaper/slonigiraf/ENG.md

 Let's calculate a reimbursement amount and a mean diploma price.
 We will use Ethiopia as a country with a minimal teacher wage to deal with small numbers during calculations.

 A reimbursement is a money amount that a tutor pays to an expert who found that a tutee doesn't posses a skill which was underwritten in the diploma.
-An expert verifies several dimplomas before he can find one with forgotten skill thus we need to estimate such number of diplomas.
+An expert verifies several diplomas before he can find one with forgotten skill thus we need to estimate such number of diplomas.
 It's known that tutees forget [1 skill from 4 studied](https://link.springer.com/article/10.1007/s10643-022-01332-3) thus an expert should spend a time to verify 4 dimplomas on average to get 1 reimbursement.
 We identified experimentally that an expert need 1.5 minutes to verify 1 diploma, thus an expert spend 6 minutes (4*1.5) to get 1 reimbursement.
 So we can say that a reimbursement is equal to a price of 6 minutes work of an expert.
 As we wrote previously an expert wage on average is 3.16 higher than minimum teacher wage.

 Ethiopian minimum teacher wage is 30.20 USD per month.
 A minute of such work costs 0.003 USD: